sixaksh/webzite/_pages/about.md

   - /about.html
 ---

-Hey, I’m X — a passionate gamer, content creator, and digital adventurer.
+Hey, I’m a passionate gamer, content creator, and digital adventurer.

 From pixel-perfect precision to high-stakes strategy, I bring energy, skill, and creativity to every game I play.
 Whether I’m dominating the leaderboard, streaming live content, or building immersive gaming experiences, I’m always pushing the limits.